 Note, not all optimization goals are available for target cost.

 Bid cap.
 In this case, you set the hard cap on the cost per optimization event and your ad won't enter any auction which costs more than X per purchase.
-With a bid cap, Facebook starts from the lowest price auctions and goes up when low price auctions are depleted, but it will not go for any purchase with the price higher than your determined cost.
+With a bid cap, Facebook starts from the lowest price auctions and goes up when low price auctions are depleted, but it will not go for any purchase with a price higher than your determined cost.

 Note, you may not spend your entire budget once you hit the cap, as others would be winning the auctions while your bid is too low.

 Revealbot allows setting up and changing Bidding strategies using automated rules for Facebook campaigns.
-So if you don't utilize your campaigns budgets to the full or keep getting too few conversions - you can try changing bid strategies and the bid thresholds to figure out what bidding strategy brings you more profitable results.
+So if you don't utilize your campaign budgets to the full or keep getting too few conversions - you can try changing bid strategies and the bid thresholds to figure out what bidding strategy brings you more profitable results.

 Please feel free to contact our support team in Intercom chat or at firstname.lastname@example.org in case of any questions!.
 We'd be happy to help ;)